 ◆"The Integration of Countries Sovereign Bond Markets: An Empirical Illustration of a Global Financial Cycle" at the 27th Nippon Finance Association Annual Conference (Tokyo, Japan) and the 13th SEACEN-BOJ SEACEN Expert Group Seminar/Meeting on Capital Flows (Kuala Lumpur, Malaysia), June 2019.

-◆"Countries' Sovereign Bond Markets in a Global Financial Cycle" at Paris Financial Management Conference 2018 (Paris, France), December 2018.
+◆"Countries' Sovereign Bond Markets in a Global Financial Cycle" at the 12th International Conference on Computational and Financial Econometrics (Pisa, Italy) and Paris Financial Management Conference 2018 (Paris, France), December 2018.

 ◆"A Global Look at Stock Market Comovements" at Government Pension Investment Fund (Tokyo, Japan), November 2018.